When you make a gift to support the MIT Sloan

 Planned giving is an opportunity to show your commitment and gratitude to MIT Sloan.
 With a planned gift, you recognize the knowledge, experience, and relationships you gained as an MIT Sloan student, and help ensure that future generations of students are given the opportunity to benefit from a transformative MIT Sloan education.
 It is a unique, meaningful, and impactful way to give back.Learn more

 At MIT Sloan, class gift contributions are made to the School’s annual fund, an unrestricted fund that supports innovative new programs and courses, offers fellowships to attract the best and brightest prospective students, funds groundbreaking research projects, and expands MIT Sloan’s global reach.Learn more

 Your gift to MIT Sloan is critical for today’s students and funds the innovative programs that will change the world.Learn more

 Watch members of the MIT Sloan Executive Boards discuss the impact of their philanthropic giving, their relationship to the School's mission, and the role they play in MIT Sloan's engaged global network.

 Invest in the next generation of principled, innovative leaders and support the future of MIT Sloan.

 The Lewent Challenge created More of an Impact Together.
 Read more.

 Increase the impact of your contribution to MIT Sloan.
 Click here to see if a gift you make to MIT Sloan can be doubled or tripled!

-was raised across programs for the record-breaking 2014 Class Gift
+was raised across programs for the 2015 Class Gift